 4. The Temple of Literature

-The Temple of Literature is a Confucian temple that was built in 1070.
-The complex includes several buildings including the Imperial Academy – Vietnam’s first national university.
-Today the complex is a favourite photo stop for graduating students.
+The Temple of Literature is a Confucian temple built in 1070.
+The complex houses several buildings including the Imperial Academy – Vietnam’s first national university.
+Today it has become a favourite photo stop for graduating students.
 We toured with some local students who explained the history and uses of the buildings along with lots of traditions and superstitions.
-I am not sure it would be as interesting if you did not have this background.
+Their stories really bought the place to

 5. The Craziness of everyday life

-Just when you think you have seen it all, you will see something else that reminds you just how different life in Vietnam is different to life at home.
+ust when you think you have seen it all, you will see something else that reminds you just how different life in Vietnam is different to

 Have you been to Vietnam?
 What did you love?